dortania/OpenCore-Install-Guide/AMD-config.md

 **Block**: Blocks kexts from loading.
 Sometimes needed for disabling Apple's trackpad driver for some laptops.

 **Patch**: This is where the AMD kernel patching magic happens.
 Please do note that `MatchOS` from Clover becomes `MatchKernel` in OpenCore, you can find pre-made patches by [AlGrey](https://amd-osx.com/forum/memberlist.php?mode=viewprofile&u=10918&sid=e0feb8a14a97be482d2fd68dbc268f97)(algrey#9303) [here](https://cdn.discordapp.com/attachments/611462337446281236/611465844945453094/patches.plist).
-Do note that these patches are meant for 17h(Ryzen), 15h and 16h will require you to manually copy the patches
+Do note that these patches are meant for 17h(Ryzen, ThreadRipper), Bulldozer(15h) and Jaguar(16h) will require you to manually convert the clover patches from the [AMD_Vanilla ](https://github.com/AMD-OSX/AMD_Vanilla).

 **Quirks**: